Kalamazoo Community Foundation

 - Education - Educational advancement and equity

-Organizations demonstrating commitment to racial equity, accessibility for marginalized communities, and centering voices of people of color receive priority consideration.
+Organisations demonstrating commitment to racial equity, accessibility for marginalised communities, and centring voices of people of colour receive priority consideration.

 What They Don't Fund